pnp/pnpcore/docs/using-the-sdk/files-intro.md

 ## Getting file versions

 When versioning on a file is enabled a file can have multiple versions and PnP Core SDK can be used to work with the older file versions.
 Each file version is represented via an [IFileVersion](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFileVersion.html) in an [IFileVersionCollection](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFileVersionCollection.html).
 Loading file versions can be done by requesting the [Versions property](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFile.html#PnP_Core_Model_SharePoint_IFile_Versions) of the file.
+Once you've an [IFileVersion](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IFileVersion.html) you can also download that specific version of the file by using one of the GetContent methods as shown in the example.

 >[!Note]
 > For a file to have versions the library needs to be configured to support major versions and/or minor versions.
 See the [EnableVersioning](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_EnableVersioning) and [EnableMinorVersions](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_EnableMinorVersions) properties on the IList interface.